YAI-alcheragan/YAI-alcheraGAN/train_blending_gan/README.md

 ### Traininig GP-GAN from scratch
 We also tried to train model from scratch, not using pretrained model.
 But the results are way worse than pretrained and fine-tuned model.
-We suppose not enouch number of datas might be reason of fail.
+We suppose that not enough data might be the reason for failure.